atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-data-marts.md

 story_intro_blurb: ''
 reading_time: 5
 faqs:
+- question: How are data marts different from data warehouses?
+  answer: |-
+    Use modeling to create separate schemas where the tables are provided to the appropriate team or individual.
+These will be your company’s Data Marts.

+    The table structures should be the same, as the data should have been cleaned at the Data Warehouse stage.
+Data Marts are not very different from your Data Warehouse since the heavy lifting was already done.
+Data Marts make it easier for people within departments to navigate the schema and provide extra insight of the data for that department.
 - question: Why should I build a data mart?
   answer: |-
     1. Relevance to use cases.
 Limiting the schema to the tables that you need allow you to parse the schema easily.